JonnyBanana/Bananas.bashrc/README.md

 # Bananas.bashrc
-my personal .bashrc file, with all my alias, tricks and ascci art
+my personal .bashrc file, with all my alias, tricks and ascii art